-Statement of Insolvency Practice (SIP) 16 will be introduced on 1st November 2015, and provides detailed guidance for insolvency practitioners involved in a pre pack administration process.
+Statement of Insolvency Practice (SIP) 16 was introduced on 1st November 2015, and provides detailed guidance for insolvency practitioners involved in a pre pack administration process.

 Pre pack administration is an insolvency procedure whereby the underlying assets of an insolvent company are sold.
 In some instances the assets are bought by ‘connected parties’ of the insolvent entity, an outcome that can foster mistrust and unease among creditors.

 Begbies Traynor can advise on whether a pre pack administration is appropriate for your company, and operates from offices spanning numerous UK locations.

 The ethics of this type of sale have been called into question by members of the public, and trade creditors owed money by the insolvent business.
 One can appreciate the scepticism that has tainted this insolvency process in the past, and understand the suspicions of those owed money when directors take charge of a new company.

 In an effort to combat this scepticism, the Insolvency Service has introduced SIP 16.
 It is hoped that greater acceptance of pre pack sales will result from the provision of detailed information to creditors, and greater clarity of the entire process.

 This is a statement prepared by the insolvency practitioner, detailing how the decision to opt for a pre packaged sale was arrived at, and the other alternatives that were considered.

 Ideally, this statement should be provided to creditors on notification of the sale, but no later than one week following the pre pack transaction.
 If this action is delayed, an explanation should be provided to creditors as to the reason why.

 Various issues are addressed within SIP 16, including:

 Two main insolvency practitioner roles become necessary when a company is insolvent and considering a pre pack administration: